 The key to timely, “in context” status reporting is to match reporting “means and methods” (i.e. status reporting procedures and templates) to stakeholder needs and interests.
 This is achieved through a four (4) point analysis:

 This is where the art of status reporting truly kicks in - matching status reporting practices to stakeholder needs and interests (which can and do vary).
 In all likelihood, multi-layered procedures and template formats will be required to address varied needs with regard reporting frequency, level of detail, and related format possibilities (i.e. software produced reports, simple forms, formal documents, presentations, etc.).

-Also Remember: Status reporting has its downsides.
+Be sure to remember that, as a process, status reporting also has its downsides.
 If not properly sized, it can increase administrative overhead, it can lead to "information overload", and it might be perceived as "micro-managing".
 The art to productive status reporting is to minimize these downsides so that all true benefits can be realized.
-In actual practice, these downsides will only be a factor when appropriately sized "status reporting" standards aren't clearly established and followed.
+In actual practice, potential downsides will only be a factor when appropriately sized "status reporting" standards aren't clearly established and followed.

 What would project planning be like if every task, decision and event were given the same weight and significance?
 It would all just be “noise”, without a meaningful way to monitor progress or plan next steps.
 That’s the point of the project milestone – to quiet the “noise” and provide actionable goalposts to manage by.
 Read More

 Are you ready to lead your I.T. department to become more valued, relevant and responsive?
 If so, then you need the IT Service Strategy Toolkit from ITtoolkit.com!
 The Toolkit teaches you how to "add value" to IT projects and services -- using our time-saving "service strategy process".
 It's ready for instant download, filled with 400+ pages of steps, guidelines, practices and templates.
 Find Out More

 While you're here, don't forget to check out our collection of free templates, whitepapers and management infographics.